squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

             print("Only different properties are allowed!")
             exit(1)
 ```
 The program begins as observed above, with a prompt for a magic wand characteristic.
-Following this, the chracteristic is converted to bytes and added to a list of prior  characteristics if it is unique.
-The characterstic is then encrypted using the provided custom `AESWCM` class and appended to a list of prior `AES` encrypted tags.
+Following this, the characteristic is converted to bytes and added to a list of prior characteristics if it is unique.
+The characteristic is then encrypted using the provided custom `AESWCM` class and appended to a list of prior `AES` encrypted tags.
 The flag is revealed if the length of the tag list is greater than the length of the set of the tags list; that is, if there is a duplicate in the tag list then the flag is printed.
 Therefore, all that must be achieved to determine the flag is `AES` collision; however, `AES` is not a hash function and there are no collisions, so there must be some error in the provided `AESWCM` class that facilitates a collision.

 ## Encryption Analysis
 Beginning our analysis of the `AESWCM` class, let's briefly go through `AESWCM.__init__`.